fuegovic/LibreChat-Windows-Installer/README.md

 * Install [Ngrok](https://ngrok.com)
 * Guide you through the process of acquiring the required [MongoDB URI](https://www.mongodb.com), [OpenAI API key](https://platform.openai.com/account/api-keys), and [BingAI Access Token](https://www.bing.com/)
 * Provide a bat file to run and update ChatGPT-Clone

-**Warning :** You will have to press a key to continue multiple times during the process

 **If you already have your MongoDB URI, OpenAI API key, or BingAI Access Token you can fill the `config.ini` file to skip these steps during the installation**